xeTaiz/dvao/README.md

 Note that Python<=3.6 is required for `gdcm`.
 If you have prepared the dataset, you don't need gdcm anymore.
 Also using PyTorch >= 1.6 includes automatic mixed precision within PyTorch, so Apex is no longer needed.
 It works without Apex on PyTorch=1.6 and PyTorch-Lightning=0.8.5.

-### Compile CUDA script (only if the given `.so` does not work)
+### Compile CUDA script
-If you want to use our scripts to generate the training data (or use the ground truth ray caster in any way), you may need to compile the CUDA script yourself:
+If you want to use our scripts to generate the training data (or use the ground truth ray caster in any way), you need to compile the CUDA script yourself:
 ```bash
 nvcc -Xcompiler -fPIC -Xcudafe --diag_suppress=esa_on_defaulted_function_ignored -shared -o raycast_volume.so raycast_volume.cu
 ```